 To see this data, wear your Fitbit to sleep and Fitbit will use your resting heart rate to estimate your Cardio fitness score.
 To receive more accurate data you can connect GPS from your smartphone to the watch and run if you can do so.
-You can enable connected GPS right on your wrist by swiping down and until you find the Settings.
+You can enable connected GPS right on your wrist by swiping down until you find Settings.
 Make sure “Phone GPS” Is on.

 In addition, you can see your Cardio fitness score from your Dashboard.
 Tap on “Resting heart rate”.
 You will a graph showing RHR history.
 Swipe to the left to see your Cardio fitness.

-Fitbit inspire 2 HR accuracy
+Fitbit Inspire 2 HR accuracy

 I have tested the Inspire 2 heart rate monitor 3 times by manually checking my heart pulse as described here.
 In the first test, the reading was the same and the other two Inspire 2 showed one beat lower than my manual reading.

 In my opinion, Inspire 2 is accurate enough and that’s very important especially if your heart health is a priority.